bcecyre/portfolio/README.md

 * Data was cleaned and visualized with Tableau.
 * Data was displayed using KPI and charts.
 * Filters are used to compare years and/or political party.

+ [Project #5: Data Analytics Survey]
+* Data was taken from the Alex the Analyst's github page.
+* Data was cleaned and visualized with PowerBI.
+* Data was displayed using KPI and charts.